 In this subsection, we conduct the performance evaluation of the proposed EPSL framework in terms of test accuracy, convergence speed and training latency.
 To investigate the advantages of the EPSL framework, we compare it with three well-known SL frameworks:

-\begin{itemize} \item \textbf{Vanilla SL:} Vanilla SL sequentially trains the client-side model across all participating client devices.
-Specifically, model training is solely conducted on a single client device and server.
-After finishing the training for one client device, the updated client-side model is transferred to the next client device for model training~\cite{vepakomma2018split}. \item \textbf{SFL:} SFL trains the client-side model on all participating client devices in a parallel fashion, and then transmit the updated client-side model to the server for model aggregation~\cite{thapa2022splitfed}. \item \textbf{PSL:} PSL trains the shared server-side model using all client devices data, while training client-side models based on their respective data.
+\begin{itemize} \item \textbf{Vanilla SL:} Vanilla SL sequentially trains the client-side model across all participating edge devices.
+Specifically, model training is solely conducted on a single edge device and server.
+After finishing the training for one edge device, the updated client-side model is transferred to the next edge device for model training~\cite{vepakomma2018split}. \item \textbf{SFL:} SFL trains the client-side model on all participating edge devices in a parallel fashion, and then transmit the updated client-side model to the server for model aggregation~\cite{thapa2022splitfed}. \item \textbf{PSL:} PSL trains the shared server-side model using all edge devices data, while training client-side models based on their respective data.
 PSL is the special case of EPSL with $\phi=0$~\cite{kim2022bargaining,joshi2021splitfed}. \item \textbf{EPSL with phased training (EPSL-PT):} The phased training is a hybrid distributed training framework that first leverages EPSL with $\phi=1$ initially, and then switches to employing PSL (i.e., EPSL with $\phi=0$) for model training.
 This demostrates the flexibility of the proposed EPSL via appropriate control of $\phi$. \end{itemize}

-Table V shows the converged test accuracy for HAM10000 dataset under IID setting, where the accuracy is taken at the 300-th epoch (one epoch means going through all local data) when these learning frameworks all converges.
-It can be seen that EPSL with $\phi=0.5$ and $\phi=1$ achieve a similar learning accuracy as compared with vanilla SL, SFL and PSL when the number of client devices is small.
-When the number of client devices is large, EPSL with $\phi=1$ cannot converge well, because the aggregated activations' gradients could be too "general" to fit each local dataset.
+Table 5 shows the converged test accuracy for HAM10000 dataset under IID setting, where the accuracy is taken at the 300-th epoch (one epoch means going through all local data) when these learning frameworks all converges.
+It can be seen that EPSL with $\phi=0.5$ and $\phi=1$ achieve a similar learning accuracy as compared with vanilla SL, SFL and PSL when the number of edge devices is small.
+When the number of edge devices is large, EPSL with $\phi=1$ cannot converge well, because the aggregated activations' gradients could be too "general" to fit each local dataset.
 However, as we decrease aggregation ratio $\phi$, the performance again becomes comparable to vanilla SL, SFL and PSL.
 This demonstrates the effectiveness of last-layer activations' gradient aggregation and the flexibility of our scheme via appropriate control of $\phi$ (like EPSL-PT that switches to $\phi=0$ when the model is close to the convergence region).

 Fig.\ref{test_accuracy_1}-\ref{test_accuracy} present the test accuracy of different SL frameworks on MNIST and HAM10000 datasets using ResNet-18.
 It is seen that EPSL retains similar test accuracy as vanilla SL, SFL and PSL as the models converge.
 Furthermore, EPSL demands the lowest time budget to achieve a target accuracy.
 The reason is twofold: one is that EPSL conducts the last-layer gradient aggregation on the server-side model to drastically reduce the dimension of activations' gradient and the server's computation workload in the BP process, and the other is that EPSL eliminates the necessity for model exchange.
 Fig.~\ref{test_accuracy_1b} and Fig.~\ref{test_accuracy_b} show that the convergence speed of the four SL frameworks is slower under non-IID setting than under IID setting.